-Put the stand's feet near their final place, spreading the baseline by about 6' (1.83M), laying the apexes together in a V shape.
+Put the stand's feet near their final place, spreading the baseline by about your body length, laying the apexes together in a V shape.
 If on a slope, assure that the feet are level.

-A good place provides for a foot-end anchor a body length or more away in the direction the V points.
+A good place provides for a footend anchor a body length or more away in the direction the V points.
 See Anchoring on page 6 for detailed notes.

-Attach the black end of a guyline to the bottom (foot end) apex.
-If the guyline is webbing, pass one of the upper daisy-chain loops over either pole end to leave a tail.
-If the guyline is Amsteel, loop directly over the ball.
-See step 10 for a peek at the end result with webbing.
+Attach the black end of a guyline to the bottom (foot end) apex, passing the pole connector line through one of the upper daisychain loops to leave a tail of loops inside the stand.
+These will be your hammock suspension.
+See step 10 for a peek at the end result.

 - 7. Secure the orange end loop of the guyline to the anchor point. - 8.
 Lift the top (head end) apex to erect the stand.
 Unwrap any lines from around poles so they run cleanly across the corners.
 Set the stand ridgeline to maximum length.
-Adjust the guyline length or feet position so the stand leans away from the anchor, with the head end lower than the foot.

-9. Attach and anchor the head end guyline.
+- Adjust the guyline length or feet position so the stand leans away from the anchor, with the head end lower than the foot. - 9.
+Attach and anchor the head end guyline.
 Its main purpose is to prevent the stand collapsing toward the foot side.
 Do not tighten it, now or ever.
 Leave it slack so the head end apex is free to move at least several inches.
 This allows both manual and dynamic adjustments, and avoids overloading the poles.

-10. Hang the hammock.
-Those shorter than 12' (3.7M) need suspension to make up the difference with 12.
-So, a 10' hammock will need about 1' of suspension per side.
-With webbing, use carabiners in the daisy-chain loops of the guylines.
-With Amsteel, use your usual suspension method around one pole end per side, not around both poles.
+10. Hang the hammock from carabiners in the daisy-chain suspension.
+Hammocks shorter than 12' (3.7M) need enough suspension to make up the difference with 12.
+Thus, a 10' hammock will need about 1' of suspension per side.
 If your hammock has a ridgeline (cord between gathered ends), you may remove the stand's ridgeline to simplify adjustments.